Experience Astronomy

 How much time per week will this class take?

-That depends on if your student takes the Basic course or the Advanced Mastery Course.
+That depends on if your student takes Experience Astronomy or Experience Astronomy PLUS.

 Does my child have to view the course videos on specific days?

-The course officially starts in early September.
-Students will have access to one new video every week (except for a three-week break around Christmas when there will be no new assignments).
-Videos go live each week on Sunday morning (EST), but students can watch them any time throughout the week.
+No, students can watch the lessons any time throughout the week.
 Once released, each video can be reviewed as many times as the student wants through the end of the course.

 Can I enroll more than one child in this course at the same time?